Grow a Beautiful Basketful of

 They will crack and become watery and mushy.
 Ack.

 Be careful.
 Test the soil deeply, all the way to the bottom of the bed or container.
-If it is damp, turn off the hose and back away....
+If it is damp, turn off the water and back away....

-One of the prettiest tomatoes ever.
+One of the prettiest tomatoes in the world!
 Each Cream Cherry tomato is a golden gem with a dusting of dusky blue at the stem.

 Growing in great abundance and ripening early make them a precious little treasure in your tomato patch.